 When we saw a few small shelters and signs, we knew we had reached the end of the trail.
 This was the observation point for the Ice Field.
 The view from this area was… other-worldly.
 The way the pure ice and snow stretched out before us.
 Three hundred square miles of ice.
 That’s about a quarter of the size of Rhode Island, and we stood there in awe of this.
 Formations like this once covered much of North America.
 And when they receded, they carved out valleys and moraines and lakes.
 They formed the Canadian Shield and gave shape to what we call the Rockies and Appalachians.

 And in this place, one of the last pieces of that pre-historic history remains today, shrinking faster than ever, but still impressive.
-Thousands of years ago, this would have been a common place, but looking at it now was surreal.
-This place, the Harding Ice Field, is like a fossil, an ancient piece of the past entombed by time itself, preserved from change.
+Thousands of years ago, this would have been commonplace, but looking at it now was surreal.
+The Harding Ice Field, is like a fossil, an ancient piece of the past entombed by time itself, preserved from change.
 And though this ice field is but a tiny remnant of a time that passed long before humans settled into cities, this vast sheet of ice is a monument to the forces that shaped our world.

 Have you ever wondered why some valleys are shaped like a V and others are shaped like a U?
 U-shaped valleys once contained glaciers like those before us, and over the centuries, the tremendous weight of the ice pressed down the rock itself until the valley flattened out.
 A V-shaped valley was simply carved by water, formed by the erosion of a river, not the immense crushing power of a glacier.